-The individual tasked with overseeing the direction and delivery of that exciting vision is Master of Project Management graduate Yarmila Alfonzetti, who was appointed Executive Director of the organisation earlier this year.
+The individual tasked with overseeing the direction and delivery of that exciting vision is Master of Project Management graduate Yarmila Alfonzetti, who was appointed Executive Director of the organisation in 2018.

 The executive position is the latest career highlight for the self-confessed classical music lover, who previously held such roles as Chief Executive Officer at Sydney Youth Orchestras, and Head of Classical Music at the Sydney Opera House.

 “Pursuing a career in classical music is the only thing I have ever wanted to do or be involved in,” reveals Yarmila, who originally graduated with a Bachelor of Music from the Sydney Conservatorium of Music in 1995.

 “I am passionate about Australian arts companies being the very best and robust businesses that they can be.
 I also like fixing things, and some of our most precious companies are actually slightly broken and struggling.
 I want to be the cavalry.”

 Riding into action, Yarmila decided to compliment her industry experience with the core skills needed to understand and manage complex projects, the skills that would allow her to effect positive change within the arts industry.

 Yarmila found that the University of Sydney’s Master of Project Management would give her those skills as well as the flexibility to study with her personal commitments.